City chicken might not taste exactly like a country-fried chicken, but trust me, it’s just as addictive.

 Tips for Making The Best Chicken

-- Use shallow bowls for the egg mixture and bread crumbs so you can easily roll the skewers in.
+- Roll skewers with ease with shallow bowls.
+Place the egg mixture and bread crumbs in shallow bowls so you can easily roll the skewers in.

 - Use 4 to 6 inches of wooden skewers.
 Don’t use toothpicks, as they’re too short.
 Also, don’t attempt to use wooden skewers broken in half – these are prone to splintering.

-- Soak the skewers in cold water for 15 minutes beforehand to keep them from burning while cooking.
+- Soak skewers in cold water.
+Let them sit there for 15 minutes to help keep them from burning while cooking.

-- Dredge the meat skewers in flour first to prevent the bread crumbs from falling off.
+- Dredge the meat skewers in flour.
+This’ll keep the breadcrumbs from falling off.
 Dip the skewers in the egg mixture first, followed by the flour.
 Repeat the step to double coat the skewers, then finally, dip them in bread crumbs.

-- The recipe calls for pork, but classic city chicken also sometimes contains veal.
+- Give veal a try.
+The recipe calls for pork, but classic city chicken also sometimes contains veal.
 Feel free to use either or both.

-- For more flavor, toss the meat with a blend of salt, pepper, garlic powder, paprika, onion powder, and chili powder.
+- Get creative with seasonings.
+For more flavor, toss the meat with a blend of salt, pepper, garlic powder, paprika, onion powder, and chili powder.

-- For a low-carb alternative, use a blend of almond flour and parmesan cheese instead of bread crumbs.
+- Low-carb alternative: Use a blend of almond flour and parmesan cheese instead of bread crumbs.
 Some also use crushed pork rind.

-- The recipe involves flash-frying the pork, a technique that results in a ridiculously crispy and crunchy outer coating.
-The point is to submerge the meat in very hot oil for a short period to create a crunchy sear on the crust.
-That said, don’t go beyond 6 minutes, and stop as soon as all the sides are golden – no need to cook the meat all the way through.
+- Flash-fry for crispy outer coating.
+This technique involves submerging the meat in very hot oil to create a crunchy sear on the crust.
+Don’t go beyond 6 minutes, and stop as soon as all the sides are golden.

-- The water underneath the skewers helps the crumb coating stay crispy while cooking the meat inside.
-Instead of this water bath technique, an easier approach is to bake the meat skewers on a lightly greased cookie sheet for 15 minutes on each side.
+- Bake it up for a crispy crumb coating.
+Instead of the water bath technique, an easier approach is to bake the meat skewers for 15 minutes per side.

 What to Serve with City Chicken?